Mass-Independent Scheme to Test the Quantumness of a Massive Object

 {

 }

 {\it Practical challenges with large mass and measurement precision:--} Ideally, in our scheme, one of the two regions (either from $x=-\infty$ to $x = \beta_i$ or from $x= \beta_i$ to $x=\infty$) should be illuminated at an instant $t=t_i$.
 In practice, however, it is almost impossible to keep the boundary between the two regions (illuminated and unilluminated) fixed in all experimental runs.
 Rather, we can expect that the aforementioned boundary at $t=t_i$ will be at $x=\beta_i + \epsilon_i$ (with $\epsilon_i$ being a small positive/negative number depending on the accuracy of the experimental setup), where $\epsilon_i$ will be different in different runs.
-In effect, the observed violation of the two-time NSIT condition will be the statistical average over different values of $\text{N}_+$, $\text{N}_-$ corresponding to different values of $\epsilon_1$ and $\epsilon_2$.
-Similar will be the case for the two-time LGI.
-It can be shown that the permissible ranges of $\epsilon_1$ and $\epsilon_2$ to get significant violation of the two-time NSIT or the two-time LGI are proportional to $1/\sqrt{m \omega}$ (details are presented in Appendix \ref{app4}).
+In effect, the observed violation of the NSIT condition will be the statistical average over different values of $\text{N}_+$, $\text{N}_-$ corresponding to different values of $\epsilon_1$ and $\epsilon_2$.
+Similar will be the case for the LGI.
+It can be shown that the permissible ranges of $\epsilon_1$ and $\epsilon_2$ to get significant violation of the NSIT or the LGI are proportional to $1/\sqrt{m \omega}$ \cite{supp}.
 Hence, the required precision in fixing the boundary between the two measurement regions at any instant is increased with increasing mass.
 Nonetheless, the effect of increasing mass in this context can be offset by decreasing the angular frequency $\omega$.
-Here, it is relevant to note that the lowest angular frequency of a harmonic well achieved till date is $\omega \sim 100$ kHz in case of optical trap \cite{ot}, $\omega \sim 100$ Hz in case of ion trap \cite{at1,at2} and $1-10$ Hz in diamagnetic trap \cite{dt1,dt2,microhertz}.
+Here, it is relevant to note that the lowest angular frequency of a harmonic well achieved to date is $\omega \sim 100$ kHz in case of an optical trap \cite{ot}, $\omega \sim 100$ Hz in an ion trap \cite{at1,at2} and 1-10 Hz in a diamagnetic trap \cite{dt1,dt2,microhertz}.
 For small $\omega$, the violations as mentioned in Table \ref{tab1} are observed for large $t_2$.
-For any $\omega$, damping has to be controlled so that the decoherence rate due to all force noises given by $\gamma = S_{FF}(\omega) (\Delta x)^2/\hbar^2 << 1/t_2$, where $S_{FF}(\omega)$ is the noise power density of force and $\Delta x$ is the width of the wave-function at $t_2$.
-Since both \textit{with or without} measurement at $t_1$, $\Delta x \sim \sigma_0 = \sqrt{\hbar/(2 m \omega)}$ (see Fig. \ref{fig1} and Fig. \ref{fig2} in the Appendix \ref{app3}), the above condition reduces to $\sqrt{S_{FF}(\omega)} << \omega \sqrt{\hbar m} /\sqrt{\pi}$ for $t_2 \sim T$ (for example, with $m \sim 10$ kg and $\omega \sim 100$ Hz \cite{Chris}, $\sqrt{S_{FF}}\sim 10^{-15} \text{N}/\sqrt{\text{Hz}}$ is required).
+For any $\omega$, damping has to be controlled so that the decoherence rate due to all force noises can be given by $\gamma = S_{FF}(\omega) (\Delta x)^2/\hbar^2 \ll 1/t_2$, where $S_{FF}(\omega)$ is the noise power density of force and $\Delta x$ is the width of the wave function at $t_2$.
+Since both \textit{with and without} measurement at $t_1$, $\Delta x \sim \sigma_0 = \sqrt{\hbar/(2 m \omega)}$ (see Figs. 1 and 2 in \cite{supp}), the above condition reduces to $\sqrt{S_{FF}(\omega)} \ll \omega \sqrt{\hbar m} /\sqrt{\pi}$ for $t_2 \sim T$ (for example, with $m \sim 10$ kg and $\omega \sim 100$ Hz \cite{Chris}, $\sqrt{S_{FF}}\sim 10^{-15} \text{N}/\sqrt{\text{Hz}}$ is required).
 Interestingly, large masses indeed help here, for the obvious reason that force noise induces less random acceleration.
 The above consideration of decoherence is quite generic: all recoil noises, as well as all trapping noises, can be encompassed under the above limit on force noise.